 - We operate in compliance with recognized directives and standards, and observe all relevant local and international laws and regulations wherever we conduct business. - We are accountable for our actions to the Competent Authorities and stand by them.
 Staff are continuously informed and trained to raise their awareness on how to address upcoming issues. - We are committed to continuous improvement. - We maintain integrity and build confidence.
-Management of the participating Notified Bodies encourages an open atmosphere among their staff and subcontractors to report any potential violations to this Code. - We are compliant to the applicable requirements of the EU medical device directives and the accreditation standards for notified and certification bodies EN 45011, EN ISO 17021 and EN ISO 17025 and may only deviate where the European Directives and associated guidance documents or national designation rules dictate otherwise. - We provide our services independently and professionally in compliance with the relevant directives and in line with the methods, standards, and processes applicable for Notified Bodies and set by accreditors and designating authorities. - We commit to an active participation of our organization in the NB-MED meetings and related working groups and committees to work on continuing harmonization between Notified Bodies, maintaining state-of-the-art knowledge of and contributing to ongoing regulatory developments and strengthening implementation of the legal framework for medical devices in the European Union.
+Management of the participating Notified Bodies encourages an open atmosphere among their staff and subcontractors to report any potential violations to this Code.
+Any Conflicts of Interests will be prevented, or in exceptional cases tightly controlled, following assessment of potential conflicts of interest.
+Data-protection will be in place to protect confidential data.
+We will ensure that nobody in any role within the Notified Body reviews and reflects on their own work - We are compliant to the applicable requirements of the EU medical device directives and the accreditation standards for notified and certification bodies EN 45011, EN ISO 17021 and EN ISO 17025 and may only deviate where the European Directives and associated guidance documents or national designation rules dictate otherwise. - We provide our services independently and professionally in compliance with the relevant directives and in line with the methods, standards, and processes applicable for Notified Bodies and set by accreditors and designating authorities. - We commit to an active participation of our organization in the NB-MED meetings and related working groups and committees to work on continuing harmonization between Notified Bodies, maintaining state-of-the-art knowledge of and contributing to ongoing regulatory developments and strengthening implementation of the legal framework for medical devices in the European Union.